matthiasmullie/minify/CONTRIBUTING.md

 PHP versions & adapters.
 Upon submitting a new pull request, that test suite will be run & report back on your pull request.
 Please make sure the test suite passes.

-To run the tests on Windows, run `tests/convert_symlinks_to_windows_style.sh` from the command line in order to convert Linux-style test symlinks to Windows-style.

 ### Coding standards